WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 ## Part 1 - Semantic Versioning

-Right now, you likely `tag` the image with `latest`.
-This means versions are never kept.
-The solution we will use is to use `git` `tagging`.
-A GitHub Action can use the metadata to generate a set of tags for an image.

-### Tasks

-- Practice creating `tag` for your `commit` using [semantic versioning](https://semver.org/)
-- Amend your GitHub Action workflow to:
-  - run when a `tag` is `push`ed
-  - use the `docker/metadata-action` to generate a set of tags from your repository
-  - push images to DockerHub with an image tags based on your `git` `tag` version AND `latest`

 ### Documentation

 Create `README-CD.md` in main folder of your repo that details the following:

 - CD Project Overview

 -  For this project we using semantic versioning in conjunction with my Docker image.
 We are updating our workflow so GitHub action can create a event when a tag is pushed and trigger the workflow.
 Semantic versioning would allow for all previous and current images to be recorded in DockerHub.
 This increases traceability by allowing the you to view changes that have been made over time.

 - How to generate a `tag` in `git` / GitHub